0xcadams/proof-of-residency/WHITEPAPER.md

 ### Withdrawing

-A Committer can withdraw their "contributions" amount, after the timelock expires for their earned funds (eight weeks after their latest successful contribution - this could be a long time, and would require a Committer to be inactive for eight weeks to withdraw).
+A Committer can withdraw their "contributions" amount, after the timelock expires for their funds (eight weeks after their latest successful contribution - this could be a long time, and would require a Committer to be inactive for eight weeks to withdraw).
 Their withdrawal is deducted by the amount of fees associated with payments to the protocol and donations to charity.

 ```solidity
 function withdraw() external nonReentrant { ... }